How inflation takes a bite out of your Domino’s carryout

 In his $3.5 trillion spending proposal, Joe Biden seeks to extend the expanded CTC until 2025 and make the full credit available to all low- and middle-income families regardless of income or earnings.

 Certainly, reducing child poverty rates is a noble goal, but there are a lot of downsides to using government spending for such ends.
 Not only are anti-poverty programs costly, but they heavily disincentivize work, ultimately canceling out the intended benefits.
 Extending the CTC will not be any different.

-Indeed, according to a newly published NBER working paper, researchers do estimate that ignoring any behavioral responses, expanding the CTC will indeed “have a large anti-poverty effect on children than any existing government program”.
+Indeed, according to a newly published NBER working paper, researchers estimate that ignoring any behavioral responses, expanding the CTC will indeed “have a larger anti-poverty effect on children than any existing government program”.
 However, the program would be less cost-effective, spending more dollars per family to keep a child out of poverty than other means-tested programs.

 Moreover, benefits are not means-tested, so the lowest-income families will receive only a tiny fraction of benefits.
 The expanded CTC, for example, allocates 15 percent of funds to families at the bottom income decile while the Earned Income Tax Credit (EITC) –– which is means-tested –– allocates 20 percent.

 The biggest drawback of expanding the CTC comes from its disincentives to work.
 After accounting for how parents would respond to extra income with no work requirements, researchers find that the program will discourage work, pushing over a million working parents out of the labor force.